Gardner-Webb head football coach Cris Reisert has stepped down, the university announced Monday.

 According to multiple reports, Reisert is expected to join former Mercer head coach Mike Jacobs’ staff at Toledo, where he will serve as the offensive coordinator.

 Reisert led the Runnin’ Bulldogs through a period of transition into the OVC/Big South Football Association and helped stabilize the program after Tre Lamb left for the East Tennessee State job in 2023.
-Gardner-Webb posted a 7-6 record this past season after a 4-8 campaign in Reisert’s debut.
+Gardner-Webb posted a 7-5 record this past season after a 4-8 campaign in Reisert’s debut.
+The Runnin’ Bulldogs were 5-3 in OVC/Big South play, remaining in the title and playoff hunt until the final weeks.

 Reisert’s departure creates an offseason opening at one of North Carolina’s FCS programs as teams continue to reshape their coaching staffs ahead of the 2026 season.